mogzol/prisma-generator-typescript-interfaces/CUSTOM_TYPES.md

 # Custom Types

-The generator provides options for customizing all types used in the output.
-You can also specify types on individual fields using [per-field types](#per-field-types).
+This generator provides options for customizing all types used in the output.
 The default values for these options, which are compatible with the Prisma client types, are as follows:

 | Option      |                Default Value                |
 | :---------- | :-----------------------------------------: |